 - 3.1.
-The first part of the Business Plan sets the scene by introducing the original Parking Partnership and looks at the additional works taken on by NEPP from the County across the last 13 years of operations. - 3.2.
-The Business Plan then goes on to look at ways to control the cost base now and in future years, and to increase income, to offset rising salaries. - 3.3.
-The Business Plan will continue to be updated as a live document with budget details and forecasts.
+The first part of the document sets the scene by introducing the original Parking Partnership from its formation and looks at the additional works taken on by NEPP from the County across the past 13 years of operations. - 3.2.
+The Business Case then goes on to look at ways to control the cost base now and in future years, by downsizing the Service, and to increase income, to offset rising salaries. - 3.3.
+The Business Plan Programme sets out the Partnership's work for 2024/25. - 3.4.
+Financial details are shown throughout and reflected in the separate paper.